Graduate

 Gain the comprehensive training and experiential learning opportunities you need to become a compassionate and competent social work professional dedicated to addressing diverse societal challenges.

-Our MSW program offers a clinical concentration allowing students to gain the advanced knowledge, values, and skills to work in a variety of clinical settings such as health, mental health, aging, child welfare, and administrative fields of practice.
+Our MSW degree offers a clinical concentration allowing students to gain the advanced knowledge, values, and skills to work in a variety of clinical settings such as health, mental health, aging, child welfare, and administrative fields of practice.

-The MSW program has two tracks:
+The Master of Social Work program has two tracks:

 The Advance Standing Program is designed for highly qualified BSW students.